Lslidar/Lslidar_ROS1_driver/README.md

 [Ubuntu](http://wiki.ros.org/Installation/Ubuntu)

 _*Before starting this tutorial, please complete the installation.
-This tutotial assumes that Ubuntu is being used._
+This tutorial assumes that Ubuntu is being used._

 ### Create a ROS workspace